2023 Camp Handbook

 Table of Contents

 Welcome to the Act One Theater Camp!
-We're excited to offer a fun, dynamic, entertaining, and hands-on theater experience for children and teens at the historic Alex Theatre in downtown Glendale, California.
+We're excited to offer a fun, dynamic, and entertaining theatre experience for children and teens on the campus of the Glendale Community College in Glendale, California.
 Our camp is staffed by energetic theater industry professionals, with years and years of experience working with kids.
-All students will enjoy the opportunity to spend each and every day on stage working on the fundamentals of theatre including acting, singing, dancing, and so much more!
+All students will enjoy the opportunity to spend each and every day working on the fundamentals of theatre including acting, singing, dance, and so much more!
 Watch their creativity come to life within a camp day that runs from 9am-2pm, with bonus extended hours available for early drop-off and/or late pick-up.
-And be sure not to miss our Final Performance, a spectacular variety show where the students perform imaginative scenes, songs, and dances on the Alex Theatre's beautiful stage.
+And be sure not to miss our end-of-session Big Show, a free spectacular variety show where the students perform imaginative scenes, songs, and dances on the main stage.